OniLink/Songbird/README.md

 ## Sliders
 ### Period:
-This slider adjusts the period where bird heartbeats are captured and will ignore everything in between, for adjusting, The max value of the slider makes it capture a larger range of periods at the cost of catching more false peaks.
+This slider adjusts the period where bird heartbeats are captured and will ignore everything in between.
+For adjusting, the max value of the slider makes it capture a larger range of periods at the cost of catching more false peaks.
 ### Prominence:
 This slider adjusts what the code looks for in the difference between the highest peak and the